gkbamrah/console-game/README.md

-rock paper scissors game made using javascript, html, and css
+rock-paper-scissors game made using javascript, html, and css